NCHU-NLP-Lab/querator/README.md

 ### Setup

-Run this on first time, make user to use mode v12 or above
+Run this on first time, make sure to use node v16

 - Clone Repository